-Impact of MRSA nasal colonization on surgical site infections after gastrointestinal surgeryMay 20th, 2012 in Surgery /
+Impact of MRSA nasal colonization on surgical site infections after gastrointestinal surgeryMay 20, 2012 in Medicine & Health / Surgery

 Methicillin-resistant Staphylococcus (MRSA) nasal colonization is associated with longer hospital stays and an increase in surgical site infections (SSI) in patients undergoing major gastrointestinal surgery, according to a new study from Scott and White Memorial Hospital, Temple, TX.